 Third-Party – a company or entity that provides goods and/or services to UTHSC.
-The agreement between UTHSC and the third part should be a direct written contract.
+The agreement between UTHSC and the third party should be a direct written contract or business associate agreement.

 System Custodian is responsible for implementing the approved requests using security controls.

-- Approval – All requests to access an individually assigned account by individuals who are not the account owner are made to the Chief Information Officer (CIO), the Chief Information Security Officer (CISO) or their delegate, who will obtain documented approval from the data or system owner, coordinate the request, and facilitate the specific and appropriate access as necessary.
+- Approval – All requests to access an individually assigned account by individuals who are not the account owner are made to the CISO or their delegate, who will obtain documented approval from the data or system owner, coordinate the request, and facilitate specific and appropriate access as necessary.
 Access to data and accounts is limited to the scope of the request.

 - When legal needs require monitoring, preservation, and/or access to electronic information, the office of the General Council will request and guide the desired action.

 - When business continuity requires access to electronic information, whether stored in an assigned mailbox, network space, on a hard drive, and/or backups, and

 - The employee is available to receive and respond to email and no urgent business needs require continuity of communication, the employee will facilitate access as needed.

 - The employee is unavailable to receive and respond to email and urgent business needs require continuity of communication, the employee’s supervisor requests access by seeking approval from an Authorized University Official.

 Examples of an employee’s inability to provide consent include, but are not limited to the following:

 - Unexpected leave that leads to prolonged absence